DaveyJH/ci-portfolio-four/README.md

 ***

-### Initial Concept
+### Initial ConceptThe initial idea of the site was to provide a digital booking system, combining

-The intital idea of the site was to provide a digital booking system, combining reviews and ratings, for a massage spa.
+reviews and ratings, for a massage spa.
 Due to time constraints, a lot of the functionality has been removed.
 As a result, the scope has been reassessed throughout the development process to ensure a minimum viable product is